straubt1/tfe-alternative-worker/examples/global_variables/README.md

   - Terraform would error with 'The argument "init_variable" was already set..."'
 - If a value was assigned via an `.auto.tfvars` file, this value would override with no message to the end user

-## Challenges

-This approach of modifying/adding Terraform files just before Terraform executes does have some issues.
+Option 1 and 2 are modifying/adding Terraform files just before Terraform executes, this doe have some issues.

 ### Variable Declaration